JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 - https://manytools.org/hacker-tools/convert-images-to-ascii-art/ </BR>
 (works, note that this site supports  conversion from png file to ASCII file in html format) </BR>
 - https://www.text-image.com/convert/ascii.html </BR>
+(doesn't work, this site doesn't allow direct conversion to html, so it needs two more steps: </BR>
+you have to copy the output to text file (odt, txt, etc.) , and then convert it to html in html file.</BR>